Basic Internship Guidelines

-When students are interested in the opportunity, they will contact you regarding the internship.
-At that time, they are required to complete the necessary forms to gain approval for internship credit.
+If students are interested in applying for the posted opportunity, they will contact you per your instructions regarding the internship.
+At that time, they are required to complete the necessary forms with you to gain approval for internship credit.
 Upon approval, they can begin work.

 As an employer, you or someone on your staff will serve as supervisor to your intern.
 The supervisor is required to meet with the intern individually to set goals, expectations, and responsibilities by completing a Learning Contract.
 This process will define the intern's role within your organization.

 We ask that you set a regular time to meet with your intern to review progress and to keep the lines of communication clear regarding project expectations.